 BGE has been thrilled with the results of its increased focus on encouraging employees to engage in CX improvements.
 First, employees loved the WOW!
 Awards event, which was rated “very good” or “excellent” by 90% of attendees.

 Proving the saying that employee experience drives customer experience, BGE has also seen improvements in its customer satisfaction since embarking on these efforts.
 From 2017 to 2018, BGE moved from sixth to third place among large eastern utilities in the J.D.
 Power Electric Utility Residential Customer Satisfaction Study.
 In January 2019, the utility ranked first among large eastern utilities for commercial electric and gas and residential gas satisfaction in the J.D.
 Power awards, and it ranked second among those same utilities in residential electric customer satisfaction.
 BGE also ranked seventh nationally out of 84 brands in satisfaction for residential gas customers.

 How E Source helped

-Throughout BGE’s journey to better engage employees in CX improvements, Abrams relied on E Source research, expertise, and support.
+Throughout BGE’s journey to better encourage employees to engage in CX improvements, Abrams relied on E Source research, expertise, and support.

 “It’s so valuable to have a third party to bounce ideas off of: someone who really understands our business, is an expert in the delivery of a premier customer experience, and who doesn’t have preexisting conceptions of what we can and can’t do,” —Luba Abrams